-8.4.18 Timing of verification events
+8.4.1 Timing of verification events

-CCMPs may conduct verifications (depending on the type of programme or project, mitigation results achieved and developer preferences) at least every six months and at most every five years.
+CCMPs may conduct verifications (depending on the type of programme or project, mitigation results achieved and developer preferences) at most every six months and at least every five years.

-If a CCMP has not performed verifications for four years and nine months, or if its accreditation period is about to expire, it receives an alert from our programme indicating the need for verification.
+If a CCMP has not performed verifications for four years and nine months in a row, or if its crediting period is about to expire, it receives an automated alert indicating the need for a verification event.

-If for some reason the CCMP considers that it will not perform such a verification within the missing period, it will have a grace period of one year, provided it notifies the Cercarbono programme of the expected delay with justification, up to two months after five years from the last verification or, in the case of the first verification, from the start of the CCMP.
+If for some reason the CCMP considers it will not perform such verification within the remaining of the 5-year period, it may be granted a one year grace period, provided Cercarbono programme is notified on the expected delay with a justification, and no later than two months after five years from the last verification have elapsed or, in the case of its first verification, from the start of the CCMP.

-If the notification and justification for the delay is not received and the CCMP subsequently wishes to carry out a verification with a delay of between one and two years, it must make a formal notification to our programme, again justifying the delay and providing evidence of the uninterrupted development of the monitoring plan.
+If the notification and justification for the delay is not received and the CCMP wishes to carry out a verification with a delay of between one and two years afterwards, it must make a formal notification to Cercarbono, justifying once more such delay and providing evidence of the uninterrupted performance of the monitoring plan.

-The CCMP that has not notified the Cercarbono programme of expected delays in verifications or justified such delays, or in any case do not carry out verifications until two years after the maximum allowed period between verifications, must carry out a revalidation justifying the absence of verifications and lose the individual buffer accumulated in the previous verifications.
-If no verification events were carried out in the accreditation period granted, the accreditation period cannot be renewed; in this case, the CCMP can apply as a new programme or project considering the changes that have been generated around the baseline scenario and other important elements implemented by the CCMP; in addition, it must comply with all the requirements set out in the validation and verification processes.
+A CCMP not notifying Cercarbono programme about expected delays in verifications or not justifying such delays, or in any case not carrying out verifications before one year after the maximum allowed period between verifications has elapsed, must undergo a revalidation process justifying the absence of verifications and lose the individual buffer accumulated in previous verifications.
+If no verification events were carried out in the crediting period granted, the crediting period cannot be renewed; in this case, the mitigation activity can apply as a new programme or project considering the changes the baseline scenario and other implemented elements have experienced; in addition, it must comply with all the requirements set out in the validation and verification processes at the time of formulating the new CCMP.